 When considering Multipoint-to-Multipoint (mesh) access systems, Multipoint-to-Multipoint stations providing co-frequency coverage to a defined area, without addressing any specific Terminal Station (in terms of antenna radiation pattern), should be considered as Master Station.

-Note 3: It is recognised that, for Multipoint systems, with fundamental operating frequency higher than 21.2 GHz, ETSI EN 301 390 identifies that the limits, reported in this CEPT Recommendation, developed at earlier stage, are not enough stringent in the HDFS bands (21.2 GHz to 43.5 GHz) in order to safely deploy the large foreseen number of systems.
-Therefore, in developing the Harmonised Standards under 1999/05/EC Directive (R&TTE Directive) .
+Note 3: It is recognised that, for Multipoint systems, with fundamental operating frequency higher than 21.2 GHz, ETSI EN 301 390 [8] identifies that the limits, reported in this CEPT Recommendation, developed at earlier stage, are not enough stringent in the HDFS bands (21.2 GHz to 43.5 GHz) in order to safely deploy the large foreseen number of systems.
+Therefore those limits are adopted in the Harmonised Standards EN 302 217-2 [10] and EN 302 326-2 under Directive 2014/53/EU (Radio Equipment Directive) [9]. .

-In extreme cases, typically above 26 GHz and mostly due to the use of external mixers in the test set-up, it still may not be possible to achieve enough sensitivity to verify that the Equipment Under Test (EUT) conforms to the specification requirement under modulated condition.
+In extreme cases, typically above 50 GHz and mostly due to the use of external mixers in the test set-up, it still may not be possible to achieve enough sensitivity to verify that the Equipment Under Test (EUT) conforms to the specification requirement under modulated condition.
 In these cases, the measurement may be carried out in un-modulated (CW) conditions.
 The spurious domain in the CW condition may be corrected for those emissions that are subject to the modulation process, by an amount equal to the modulation loss of the EUT (i.e. the difference in dB between the power output and the power measured in the reference bandwidth at centre frequency of the carrier).